madihA126/travel-website/README.md

 # travel-website
-It is a website about travel world and i have used HTML and CSS in it.
+It is a website about travel world and i have used HTML CSS